 To get rid of the garbage disposal’s nastiness, stuff a few lemon wedges, salt, and ice cubes into the disposal.
 Then, with the cold water running, flip the switch until the ice is gone.

-For more tips on freshening up your kitchen sink or if you’re dealing with a more complicated issue, our professional San Luis Obispo plumbers are a call or click away.
+For more tips on freshening up your kitchen sink or if you’re dealing with a more complicated issue, our professional Santa Maria plumbers are a call or click away.

 Contact us online or simply by calling